All About Building a Pond:

 - building the pond using either concrete or bricks and mortar

 Whichever option to decide on, you need to be sure that the pond will hold water without leaking.
 That might sound obvious, but many a pond project has failed due to leaks, some of which occur quite a while after completion of building work.
-For example, animals (especially dogs) often jump into ponds and damage flexible liners.
+For example animals (especially dogs) often jump into ponds and damage flexible liners.
 Some inferior-quality preformed ponds eventually become brittle and crack.
-And ponds built with concrete, bricks, or blocks and mortar, deteriorate and start to leak.
+And ponds built with concrete, bricks or blocks and mortar, deteriorate and start to leak.

 So you need to be aware of these potential pitfalls before you decide when building a pond exactly what to build and how to build it.